smimram/monadic-synth/README.md

 ```

 we do not hear any sound: this is because we create a new oscillator at each
-sample, and thus always hear the first sample of the oscillator which is 0,
+sample, and thus always hear the first sample of the oscillator which is 0, and
-and this is not what we want.
+this is not what we want.
+The general rule is: declare all operators before the
+first `let*`.

 Another way to write the same program as above, with the `>>=` operator, would
 be